 The Shepherd Higher Education Consortium on Poverty (SHECP), a nonprofit promoting poverty studies programs in undergraduate and professional schools, supports a collaborative summer internship integrated with course-work and community engagement opportunities during the academic year.
 We seek to maintain and advance this unique interdisciplinary program of study with the purpose of enriching, not replacing, multiple student majors with a principally liberal arts preparation for many different professional and civic vocations.
 We know that the work of healthcare professionals, lawyers, businesspersons, educators, ministers, and community development specialists, as well as public policy experts and social workers, impinge on poverty.
 We need more citizens informed and committed to diminishing poverty through their work and civic activity.
 Undergraduate education has heretofore largely ignored sustained education in poverty studies except for a few research-oriented programs.

 SHECP began in 1998 as the “Shepherd Poverty Alliance,” a poverty studies program founded by Washington & Lee University (W&L) and allied with Berea College and Spelman College in a summer internship for 25-30 students during its early years.
-After encouragement from national leaders in poverty policy such as Rebecca Blank, now Chancellor of the University of Wisconsin at Madison, and David Bradley, Executive Director of the National Community Action Foundation, a Consortium of schools formed its own non-profit in 2012 and presently consists of 23 member schools focusing on U.S. poverty.
-We currently support 100 interns each summer working with nearly that many nonprofit and government agencies addressing poverty.
+After encouragement from national leaders in poverty policy such as Rebecca Blank, now Chancellor of the University of Wisconsin at Madison, and David Bradley, Executive Director of the National Community Action Foundation, a Consortium of schools formed its own non-profit in 2012 and presently consists of over two-dozen member schools focusing on U.S. poverty.
+We currently support over 100 interns each summer working with nearly that many nonprofit and government agencies addressing poverty.
 The member schools and agencies are located in states from Arizona to Vermont, and we are now considering several prospective member schools, including some from the upper Midwest and Northwest.

 The poverty studies curricula, never more than a minor at any school, begin with a “gateway” course followed by the eight-week summer internship serving an agency that enables each student to experience work in his or her area of educational, professional, and civic interest.
 The internships are designed for education as well as for service.
 They are preceded by an orientation conference, include summer seminars, and are followed by a symposium with major speakers focused on a specialized topic—“Childhood Literacy” in 2016 and “Incarceration, Poverty, and Race” in 2017—and by intern reports on what they have learned from their work.
 They then write essays and make oral presentations on what they have learned.
 Students are the able to follow these internships with additional appropriate course work and community engagement projects culminating in a capstone course or experience with research on a topic relevant to their professional and civic aspirations.